Working in Seoul?

 Seoul’s Digital Media City was planned and built to give a home to Seoul’s advanced IT, digital media, and entertainment industries.
 On 570,000 m² in the northwest of Seoul, you can find modern architecture side-by-side with green spaces.
 The project was launched in 2002.
 Aside from apartments and office buildings, Seoul’s Digital Media City is home to various international media and technology companies such as LG Telecom or Pantech.

 Digital Media City is connected to other parts of Seoul via various subway lines.
-If your job does not lead you to this part of the city, you should still consider stopping by for a tour.
-The modern architecture is not the only reason for a visit.
-The Korea Cultural Content Center and Digital Media City Gallery showcase art installations and artifacts of Korean film.
-Apart from its cultural side, Seoul’s Digital Media City is an important spot for those who want to work in Korea’s media or IT sector.
+If your job does not lead you to this part of the city, it is still worth stopping by for a tour.
+The area is awash with stunning modern architecture and much more.
+Also located here is the Korea Cultural Content Center and Digital Media City Gallery, which showcase art installations and artifacts of Korean film.
+Culture aside, Seoul’s Digital Media City is an important spot for those who want to work in Korea’s media or IT sector.

 Gangnam is considered to be one of the most affluent districts in Seoul.
-While it is popular for its fashion districts and shopping opportunities, it also houses quite a few business facilities.
+While it is popular for its fashion districts and shopping opportunities, it also houses a number of business facilities.
 Thus, you can find the Korea International Trade Association here as well as COEX, which offers space for meetings, conferences, and conventions.

-Within Gangnam, it is especially Teheranno which should attract business people’s and expatriate’s attention.
-Teheranno, also known as Tehran Boulevard or Teheran Valley, is home to numerous significant IT and telecommunication companies.
-Aside from Yahoo, Samsung, and their competitors, various financial institutions are also located here.
+Within Gangnam, the Teheranno area is nortorious for attracting the attention of businessmen and -women, as well as expats.
+Also known as Tehran Boulevard or Teheran Valley, Teheranno is home to numerous significant IT and telecommunication companies.
+Aside from Yahoo, Samsung, and their competitors, various financial firms are also located here.
 Additionally, this part of Gangnam does not only boast the tallest skyscrapers in the city, it is also known for its high real estate prices.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.